 Even if you and all your loved ones will be home for the holidays, it gets easier every year to spoil your gift-giving surprises!

 Almost three-out-of-five Americans say gift-giving is an important holiday tradition in their families.
-Whether or not you’re one of the more than 80% of people who will spend the holidays with family or have loved ones come home for the holidays, chances are you’ll have to navigate gift-giving across the miles.
+And in 2020 reports are showing families spending more and buying more this year since we can not get together like we normally do.
+Whether or not you’re one of the 40% that will travel to spend the holidays with family or have loved ones come home for the holidays, chances are you’ll have to navigate gift-giving across the miles.
 Between telltale browser ads and packaging problems, it can take a little luck and some quick thinking to keep your surprises surprising.

 Follow these tips to keep the (gift-giving) magic of Christmas alive!

 1. Use A Private Or Incognito Window When Shopping Online

 By now, most of us have noticed that browsers show us ads for things we might want based on our search, shopping, and social media like/comment histories.
 What you might not realize is that these well-meaning custom ad algorithms can easily ruin gift-giving surprises.

 If you share a smartphone or computer (or are a part of a home internet network) with someone you’ve been shopping for, buying for gifts in a regular browser window will increase the odds they’ll start seeing ads for what you bought.
 What’s more, if you’re planning a group gift for someone you don’t live with, having a collaborator residing under the same roof as them may change their ads if you haven’t both been careful about your browser settings.

 2. Pay Attention To Packaging When You Buy Gifts Online

 Amazon and other online retailers have begun pursuing more eco-friendly packaging practices.
 Chief among them is “frustration-free packaging,” which involves shipping items direct to buyers in the manufacturer’s packaging.